-The PAs were generally high for the tested MW traits, mostly above 0.668 across the 12 GP models that were successfully run on the datasets (Figure 2), however, RKHS failed to work for AK.
-The highest PAs were achieved for AP with missForest_reg (0.823), followed by BRR (0.805), and RKHS (0.804), whilst mmer_NR algorithm had the lowest prediction accuracy of 0.667 (Figure 2).
-The PAs achieved for GWL ranged from 0.742 for missForest_Sqt to 0.795 for mmer_NR, while for AK, they varied from 0.749 for missForest_sqrt to 0.779 for BRR (Figure 2).
-In general, Bayesian models predicted better than both mixed model and Machine Learning methods, although the differences were small (Figure S3).
+The PAs were generally high for the tested MW traits, mostly above 0.668 across the 12 GP models that were successfully run on the datasets (Figure 2), however, RKHS failed to work on the AK trait.
+The highest PAs were achieved for AP with missForest\reg (0.823), followed by BRR (0.805) and RKHS (0.804) with the lowest prediction accuracy of 0.667 obtained through the mmer\NR algorithm (Figure 2).
+The PAs achieved for GWL ranged from 0.742 for missForest\Sqt to 0.795 for mmer\NR, while for AK, they varied from 0.749 for missForest\sqrt to 0.779 for BRR (Figure 2).
+Generally, Bayesian models predicted better than both mixed model and machine learning methods, although the differences were small (Figure S3).

 Figure 2.
-Boxplots of the genomic prediction accuracies of BLUPs for MW resistance traits: GWL, grain weight loss; AP, adult progeny emergence; AK, number of affected kernels (See Table 3 for GP algorithms).
+Boxplots of the genomic prediction accuracies (PA) of BLUPs for MW resistance traits: GWL (grain weight loss), AP (adult progeny emergence (AP), and number of affected kernels (AK) (See Table 3 for GP algorithms).